This article provides details about the Terracotta Warriors exhibition that took place at the Bowers Museum in Santa Ana, California.

 But the exhibition was not only about the Qin dynasty.
 It also included artifacts and information about the Han and Tang dynasties.

-The following two photos are not the best ones of the day but the background show how these little warriors were found in the burial pits.
+The following two photos are not the best ones of the day but the background shows how these little warriors were found in the burial pits.

-Now, the Tang dynasty tombs are very different from its predecessors.
+Now, the Tang dynasty tombs are very different from their predecessors.
 They were stocked with riches tied to the trade of exotic goods along the Silk Road.
-Dazzling gold ornaments, tomb guardians, a mural depicting a game of polo and many other luxuries illustrate the taste of Tang elites and the era’s connection with the West.
+Dazzling gold ornaments, tomb guardians, a mural depicting a game of polo, and many other luxuries illustrate the taste of Tang elites and the era’s connection with the West.

 Here are more photos:

-What are your thought about the Terracotta Armies?
-Have you visited the Warriors in Xian?
+What are your thoughts about the Terracotta Warriors Have you visited the Warriors in Xian?
 Let me know what you think in the comments section below.